kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0133 Rotorcraft external-load operations.md

 ### §133.1   Applicability.

-Except for aircraft subject to part 107 of this chapter, this part prescribes—
+Except for aircraft subject to [[Volume 2/F Air traffic and general operating rules/0107 Small unmanned aircraft systems.md|part 107 of this chapter]], this part prescribes—

 \(a\) Airworthiness certification rules for rotorcraft used in; and